-Additionally, DLA GF conducted the annual Site Identification (ID) process that reviews an Environmental Event Repository used to track spills and releases at DLA GF locations and evaluates each event for Out-Year EL potentiality for use in the annual CTC and EL financial reporting.
-During the Site ID Process, environmental events were identified as Potential Out-Year ELs due to the lack of sufficient information.
-These sites will be re-evaluated during the next Site ID process to determine if any changes have taken place and sufficient information/data is available to create an estimate of future costs that would be included in the EL balance.
+The DLA utilizes a formalized Site ID process to identify, track, and evaluate environmental events where the potential for an out-year EL exists but the EL is not probable and measurable.
+These environmental events will be re-evaluated in the following fiscal year to determine if any changes have taken place and sufficient information or data is available to create an estimate of future costs that would be included in the EL balance.